Cape Winelands District Municipality: Geography

 The boundaries of this municipality, which covers an area of 22289 km2, coincide roughly with the boundaries of the geographical area that has been known since the early days of the Cape Colony as "The Boland".
 In Afrikaans Boland means "up land" or "the higher land" or "the land above" (i.e. in contrast to the low coastal areas of the original Dutch settlement at the Cape).
 However, the term "Boland", as originally used, was a loose concept, with no defined borders (cf. the informal but not meaningless terms "The Sahara" or "The Rocky Mountains").
 The Boland is generally mountainous, with range after range of beautiful and isolated sandstone peaks reaching towards 2000m but also has broad, fertile valleys that are home to some of the country's finest vineyards.

 The region has a Mediterranean climate, with hot, dry summers are hot and cool, damp winters, with snow on the peaks during August and September.
 The diverse geography includes peaks, ranges, escarpments, valleys, cliffs, rivers, pools, waterfalls, screes, canyons, springs, forests, caves and other natural features.

-The Cape Winelands District Municipality is divided into five local municipalities, which are described in the following table.
+The Cape Winelands District Municipality is divided into five local municipalities: